Home Depot, Kwikset SmartKey & Me – Introduction

-(2) About a year ago I installed a new lockset on my back door.
+About a year ago I installed a new lockset on my back door.
 The handle is the pull down variety and will open from the inside when locked.
 If you forget to push down on the outside to check, you might find yourself locked out.
 We have done so a number of times, and once it was both of us at 5 in the morning.
-My mom lives in an addition next door and we had to call her, the first thing I said was “Everything is Allright” and then “could you come let us in?!”
+My mom lives in an addition next door.
+We had to call her, the first thing I said was “Everything is Alright” and then “could you come let us in?!”

 • Have you ever loaned out a key that was never returned, or would you like to be able to grant temporary access to neighbors or a contractor?
-The Home Depot can help.
 SmartKey rey-key technology is the solution.
 The Kwikset SmartKey lock gives homeowners the ability to quickly and easily re-key their own locks without removing them from the door.

-• Increase your home’s safety and pick up a Kwikset SmartKey lock from The Home Depot today.
-SmartKey offers increased security and peace of mind because lost, loaned or unreturned keys become useless.
+• SmartKey offers increased security and peace of mind because lost, loaned or unreturned keys become useless.
 It also offers one-key convenience for your home – you can re-key your front, back and side doors to the same Kwikset key.

 • Kwikset SmartKey’s re-key technology features a patented side-locking bar, central to the locks’ ability to be rapidly and easily re-keyed.
 The bar replaces the traditional pin and tumbler design that is particularly vulnerable to increasingly popular lock-bumping attacks.

 • Delivering outstanding strength and protection, SmartKey deadbolts have passed the most stringent lock picking standards and offer ANSI/BHMA certified Grade 1 security.
 Grade 1 security is the highest level of tested residential security available in the industry.